-The Company has non-current assets in the form of investments in subsidiaries and non-current amounts receivable from fellow group undertakings.
+The Company has non-current assets in the form of investments in subsidiaries and associates.
 The Company determines on an annual basis whether there are any conditions, either internal or external to the Company, that may indicate that the carrying value of any those assets is impaired and whether a full impairment exercise is required to be carried out.

-Where indications of impairment exist, the carrying value of certain investments is supported by models used to calculate the enterprise value of the underlying businesses.
+Where indications of impairment exist, the carrying value of certain investments is supported by models used to calculate the value in use of the underlying businesses.
 These models have a range of inputs including revenue growth and discount rates which are subject to significant uncertainty.